Frank Jeske

 Frank Jeske (6 February 1960 – 27 August 1994) was a German footballer.

+Achievements

 During the 1986–87 UEFA Cup campaign, Jeske made 3 appearances for BSG Stahl Brandenberg and scored the match-winning goal against Coleraine in the first round.

+Death

 Jeske, who made numerous appearances in the DDR-Oberliga during his career prior to German reunification, died in 1994 as a passenger in a car accident on the way home after a match.